Dylan097/gamers-unite/BUGS.md

     <form method="post">
     ```
     After this issue had been resolved in *edit_post.html* and *new_post.html*, images could be posted by any user
+10. I found that the reason for the follow button not working properly, was because the user profiles weren't being added to the profiles section in the admin panel to follow another user.
+So far, I am having to manually add new users to the profiles section whenever a new account is created so that other users can follow them, but hope to fix this so that whenever a user registers, they'll be added to the profiles section as well, so that they can be followed.

 [Back to Bugs Found](#bugs-found)
 [Back to Contents](#contents)